mikeMisha/assetto-depot/README.md

 ```

-4. configure `.env` file with the Supabase API keys provided and add variables for Nodemailer.
+4. Configure `.env` file with the Supabase API keys provided and add variables for Nodemailer.

     ```
     GMAIL_USER = "<Your Gmail Username>"